 For each of the research questions listed in the previous section, provide one or multiple specific and testable hypotheses.
 Please state if the hypotheses are directional or non-directional.
 If directional, state the direction.
 A predicted effect is also appropriate here.

-Automated survey responses will have shorter response times than participants taking the survey.
+Automated survey responses will have shorter response times than participants taking the survey. (directional)

-Automated survey responses will be less skewed than participants taking the survey.
+Automated survey responses will be less skewed than participants taking the survey. (non directional)

-Automated survey responses will be more kurtotic than participants taking the survey.
+Automated survey responses will be more kurtotic than participants taking the survey. (non directional)

-Automated survey responses will use more survey options in a given range of scale options than participants taking the survey (i.e. if a scale question has seven options, we predict that automated survey responses will use the majority of those options, whereas participants taking the same survey will use less).
+Automated survey responses will use more survey options in a given range of scale options than participants taking the survey (i.e. if a scale question has seven options, we predict that automated survey responses will use the majority of those options, whereas participants taking the same survey will use less). (non directional)

-We predict that we will find a small subset of Amazon Mechanical Turk participants using survey bots or automated form fillers to take the survey.
+We predict that we will find a small subset of Amazon Mechanical Turk participants using survey bots or automated form fillers to take the survey. (non directional)

-We predict that, from a sensitivity analysis, the inclusion of these detected automated survey responses will change the magnitude of effects found from the survey.
+We predict that, from a sensitivity analysis, the inclusion of these detected automated survey responses will change the magnitude of effects found from the survey. (non directional)

 A function will be created to screen and detect potential automated survey responses.